phoenixAja/Antibase_Parser/README.md

 + i : rank of peak identified in merged EIC
 + sn : signal to noise ratio of the peak
 + Table 1: LCMS_RawData file output

+> Column Names (Parsed Data):
++ Masses : Masses processed from raw LCMS data that had one or fewer matches against AntiBase.
++ Retention : Retention time of masses matched one or less time against AntiBase.
++ Fractions : Which fraction mass falls into based on its retention time.
++ Wells : Well ID formulated from the retention time, fractions number, and input file name
++ Times_matched : How many times compound was matched against Antibase
++ Names : Name of any matched natural product (if any exist).
++ Sources : which source the natural product matched originates from
++ Type_match : Whether the match of the mass to antibase was a result from the mass alone, the mass minus a hydrogen ion (m –H) or mass minus a sodium ion (m – Na)